juliuskunze/jaxnet/README.md

     return layer(layer(input))
 ```

+## Parameter reuse (to be implemented)

-You can also reuse parameters of some submodules:
+You can reuse parameters of submodules:

 ```python
 inputs = np.zeros((1, 2))